haru02w/haru02w.github.io/content/post/distro-diving-my-journey-to-conquer-linux.md

 # Arch Linux

 [Arch Linux](https://archlinux.org/) is a distro that gives you only the necessary tools to build you own highly customized system, that means, nothing more than a base system, a package manager and a shell.
-You download the rest as you want.
-The instalation is fully manual too, meaning there is a lot of chance for errors but a lot of flexibility too.
+You download programs as you want.
+The instalation is fully manual too, meaning there is a lot of things to go wrong but it gives a lot of flexibility too.

-Yes, I [installed](https://wiki.archlinux.org/title/Installation_guide) Arch Linux.
-More preciselly 12 times. 🤣
+Yeah, I [installed](https://wiki.archlinux.org/title/Installation_guide) Arch Linux more than 12 times. 🤣

 My mind could not understand how the hell things works in that system.
 Everything seemed a ugly hack.
 Later on, I learnt that ALL Software Systems are like that.
 Some of them hides better than others. 🥲